GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/object-spawner/index.md

 **Object was just spawned**
 Check if an object has just been created by this spawner.
 Useful for triggering visual and sound effects.

-**Use random positions**
-Check if using random positions.
-Useful for making large spawner areas.

 **Spawner capacity**
 Compare the number of objects that can be created by this spawner.
 This is reduced everytime an objects is spawned.